giiska/grunt-assets-version-replace/README.md

 [中文文档](README-cn.md)

-> **The simplest version manage solution of website assets.**
->
+> Grunt plugin for managing version of assets, easy to build new version to commit and deploy.

+## Features

+- Generate file version by timestamp
->  Support manage assets version in template files of php, python Django, Express and etc.
+- Auto replace versioned assets in template files, like php, python Django, Expressjs ejs and etc.

 ## Example